Things to do

-Walk from the picnic and camping area to the shores of Lake Murphy.
+Details: walk from the picnic and camping area to the shores of Lake Murphy.

-This circuit track follows through the open woodland studded with iron bark trees and Dawson River palms, before following Robinson Creek through forest red gums and returning through woodland to the picnic area.
+Details: this circuit track follows through the open woodland studded with iron bark trees and Dawson River palms, before following Robinson Creek through forest red gums and returning through woodland to the picnic area.

 Picnic and day-use areas

 The park has a picnic shelter, picnic tables and composting toilets.
 Bring your own drinking water.

 Boating and fishing

 Boating and fishing are prohibited at Lake Murphy.